elisabettadecao/elisabettadecao.github.io/research/index.md

 * Elisabetta De Cao and Malte Sandner ["The potential impact of the COVID-19 on child abuse and neglect: The role of childcare and unemployment"](https://voxeu.org/article/potential-impact-covid-19-child-abuse-and-neglect) VOXEU May 2020

-* Parts Stichting Gezamenlijke Evaluaties, "MFS-II Evaluations - Joint Evaluations of the Dutch Co-Financing System 2011-2015 - Country Report Ethiopia" Partos.
+* Stichting Gezamenlijke Evaluaties, ["MFS-II Evaluations - Joint Evaluations of the Dutch Co-Financing System 2011-2015 - Country Report Ethiopia"](https://partos.nl/fileadmin/files/Documents/04._Ethiopia_endline_report.pdf) Partos.
 July 2015.